Timeline

 2021

 In the midst of COVID, I was invited to exhibit in South Korea, in the city of Cheongsju-si, south from Seoul.
-It was the craft biennale with many international artists.
-It was broadcasted in the South Korean television.
+It was a craft biennale with many international artists, broadcasted on the South Korean television.

 Strange times, while the pandemic was still ruling over world, we had some exhibitions here and there.
 With all precautions taken to prevent people from gathering too close, it now almost seems absurd.
 This photo was taken during the 2021 “Glass to Glass” exhibition at the Berengo Studio on Murano, Venice.